BlackFoxGroup/telegram-bot-expert-installer/README.md

 Persian · English · Russian · Chinese

-## Security

-This package contains source code only.
-It does not contain passwords, bot tokens, SSH keys, or session files.

-- Do not publish `data/`, `.env`, or `master.key`.
-- Secrets stay on your computer, encrypted by the Expert.
-- Replace a token immediately if it was ever shared.

 ## License and credit

 Telegram Bot Expert Installer is maintained by [Black Fox Group](https://github.com/BlackFoxGroup).